neilbmclaughlin/pbpn/README.md

 In order to participate in a hangout you will need to have a Google account with Google+ enabled.
 You will also need a microphone and speakers/headset.

+This is a very early but fully functional version.
+At the moment there is no limit to the number of 'empty places' - all requests to speak go in the waitlist.

 Please feel free to use the hangout app and give me any feedback.
-In particular I'd like to hear what is the next feature you would like to see.
+In particular I'd like to hear if you feel there is value in the app and, if so, what is the next feature you would like to see.
 Log feedback/enhancements using [github issues](https://github.com/neilbmclaughlin/pbpn/issues) and the appropriate tag or simply tweet your feedback to [@neilbmclaughlin](https://twitter.com/neilbmclaughlin)

 ###NodeUpNorth Presentation